 Killymoon Creek Route

-Another route is via Killymoon Creek albeit slightly longer than others.
-The route follows the creek into the upper reaches before taking a right into the headwaters and high slopes of Saddle Mountain.
-From heres, the route then joins the North East Ridge to the false peak, passing the saddle before reaching the true summit.
+Another route is via Killymoon Creek, but this route is slightly longer than others.
+Follow Emmett Creek into the upper reaches before taking a right into the headwaters and high slopes of Saddle Mountain.
+From here, the route then joins the North East Ridge to the false peak.
+You will pass the saddle before reaching the true summit.